General Safety Tips of the Road

-The Race Team RVA follows the Safe Running Rules published by the Road Runners Club of America (RRCA).
-These principles and rules are defined below.
+The Race Team RVA follows the Safe Running Tips published by the Road Runners Club of America (RRCA).
+These safety tips should be practiced by all of our members.

 - Look both ways before crossing.
 Be sure the driver of a car acknowledges your right-of-way before crossing in front of a vehicle.
 Obey traffic signals.

 - Carry identification or write your name, phone number, and blood type on the inside sole of your running shoe.
 Include any medical information.

 - Always stay alert and aware of what’s going on around you.
 The more aware you are, the less vulnerable you are.

 - Carry a cell phone or change for a phone call.
 Know the locations of public phones along your regular route.

 - Trust your intuition about a person or an area.
 React on your intuition and avoid a person or situation if you’re unsure.
 If something tells you a situation is not “right”, it isn’t.